(Monday to Friday)

 Day Care is available Full Days (7am - 7pm) or you can drop your beloved furry pets off for a few hours of play sessions (10am - 2pm).

-Day care is a fun and safe place for your pets to hang out, socialise, play and just have a woofelicious time!
+Day care is a fun place for your pets to hang out, socialise, play and just have a woofelicious time!

 With plenty to do, exploring our secure fields, hide & seek, ball chasing, paddle pools, indoor & outdoor play, your pets are sure to have an exciting time.
 You must attend a TWO Hour ASSESSMMENT DAY before booking a Day Care session if it is your first time.